Still working at home? Or working at home on a permanent basis? It’s time to start setting up your home office.

 Apart from all the linguistics such as location or external parking, the mortgage repayment is possibly the most daunting.
-When my husband and I were buying our home back in 2018 we were able to calculate our repayment to give us an idea of our future.
+When my husband and I were buying our home back in twenty eighteen we were able to calculate our repayment to give us an idea of our future.
 We were both clueless about mortgages, so if we can use it, you can too!
 While interest rate and fixed terms are important factors to consider, the real questions are how much will I pay a month and what is the total estimated repayment!

 Using a quick and simple repayment calculator can help separate what you can afford from what you can’t.
 Be realistic about it too.
 There’s no point in lying to yourself about what you can pay back per month if, in reality, you’ll be left to struggle.